How does TALC work?

 In the past 5 years between 20 and 40 families have been enrolled each season, for a total of 40-90 children, between the ages of 5 and 18.
 Not all of these children are in the building at the same time, however!
 An average session size is about 10; an average of 3 sessions is taught each period; and each day contains 5 periods.
 Siblings aged 4 and under typically accompany their families to TALC but are not always enrolled in sessions.

 Anything and everything, from knitting to foreign languages, from field trips to math, from biology to cooking, from gym to outdoor soccer instruction.
 The schedule varies every season, depending on what courses families decide to offer.
 Sessions may meet every week, or only once.
 Each family decides what they would like to offer each season, for what age groups, when they will meet, and how many sessions.
+A concerted effort is made, by a registration committee, to steer each season toward a balance of offerings for each age group.

 No. TALC is open to homeschoolers of any religion, any political view, any method of homeschooling, any family structure, etc., and that fact has often been cited as a strength of this long-running group.